paldepind/duck/README.md

-# typeduck
+# 🦆 Duck

-Turns a TypeScript file into JSON describing the files exports
+Turns a TypeScript file into JSON describing the files exports.